soc/sbt-website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 #### Detection of irrelevant dependencies (direct approach)

-I call call a change to API of given source file `X.scala` irrelevant if doesn't affect compilation result of other file `Y.scala` even if `Y.scala` does depend on `X.scala`.
+I call a change to API of given source file `X.scala` *irrelevant* if doesn't affect the compilation result of the other file `Y.scala` even if `Y.scala` does depend on `X.scala`.

 From that definition one can easily see that change can be declared irrelevant only in respect to given dependency.
 Conversely, one can declare a dependency between two source files irrelevant in